 - Toe Injuries

-If you have experienced a foot injury in Orange County, Los Angeles or Riverside County area auto accident or motorcycle accident seek medical help as soon a possible.
+If you have experienced a foot injury in Orange County, Los Angeles or Tustin County area auto accident or motorcycle accident seek medical help as soon a possible.
 If you were not transported to a hospital emergency room from the accident scene, see your family doctor or an orthopedic doctor as soon as possible.
 Discuss with your doctor the benefit of x-rays be taken or other diagnostic testing to be performed as soon as possible so that the appropriate treatment can be administered.

 Experience With All Types of California Accidents and Injuries